 Flour or corn it doesn’t matter.
 Everything in life is better when wrapped in a tortilla.
 One of my primary goals in traveling to San Diego was to eat as much stuff wrapped in that warm flour/corn blanket as possible.
 Fish tacos, breakfast burritos, chimichangas, it didn’t matter.
 I wanted them all.

 We have Mexican food in Virginia.
 We even have breakfast burritos.
 But they do not compare to what I enjoyed in San Diego.

 Take a look at this beauty below…

-This was a breakfast burrito I enjoyed from El Cuervo.
+This is a breakfast burrito I enjoyed from El Cuervo.
 The first thing I noticed was how big it was.
-When I was handed this warm swaddled bundle of joy I let out a little giggle.
+When handed this warm swaddled bundle of joy, I let out a little giggle.
 I did this in part because my giddiness got the better of me but also because while in line I contemplated ordering two.

-At my breakfast burrito place in VA my normal order is two.
-Since I had never eaten here I thought it would be wise to just order one and if it was good I can always order a second.
-When the guy working the counter called my number and I laid eyes on my burrito for the first time I had the same feeling as seeing each of my boys for the first time.
+At my breakfast burrito place in VA, my regular order is two.
+Since I had never eaten here, I thought it would be wise just to order one, and if it was good, I could always order a second.
+When the guy working the counter called my number, and I laid eyes on my burrito for the first time I had the same feeling as seeing each of my boys for the first time.
 Only they weren’t wrapped in a delicious flaky floury blanket that almost resembled a puff pastry.

-My five year old nephew will never looked at me the same way after watching me inhale my burrito.
+My five-year-old nephew will never look at me the same way after watching me inhale my burrito.
 I’m sure it was a mixture of fear and wonder.
 Wonder…as in “I wonder what else this fat bastard would eat if I wrapped it in a tortilla?”